History of the Puritans under King Charles I: The Bishops' Wars, 1638–1640

 Charles intended to break the Treaty of Berwick at the next opportunity, and upon returning to London, began preparations for calling a Parliament that could pass new taxes to fund a war against the Scots and to re-establish episcopacy in Scotland.
 This Parliament – known as the Short Parliament because it only lasted three weeks – met in 1640.
 Unfortunately for Charles, many Puritan members were elected to the Parliament, and two critics of royal policies, John Pym and John Hampden, emerged as loud critics of the king in the Parliament.
 These members insisted that Parliament had an ancient right to demand the redress of grievances and insisted that the nation's grievances with the past ten years of royal policies should be dealt with before Parliament granted Charles the taxes that he wanted.
 Frustrated, Charles dissolved Parliament three weeks after it opened.

 In Scotland, the rebellious spirit continued to grow in strength.
 Following the signing of the Treaty of Berwick, the General Assembly of Scotland met in Edinburgh and confirmed the abolition of episcopacy in Scotland, and then went even further and declared that all episcopacy was contrary to the Word of God.
 When the Scottish Parliament met later in the year, it confirmed the Church of Scotland's position.
 The Scottish Covenanters now determined that Presbyterianism could never be confidently re-established in Scotland so long as episcopacy remained the order of the day in England.
 They therefore determined to invade England to help bring about the abolition of episcopacy.
 At the same time, the Scots (who had many contacts among the English Puritans) learned that the king was intending to break the Treaty of Berwick and make a second attempt at invading Scotland.
 When the Short Parliament was dissolved without having granted Charles the money he requested, the Covenanters determined that the time was ripe to launch a preemptive strike against English invasion.
 As such, in August 1640, the Scottish troops marched into northern England, beginning the "Second Bishops' War".
-Catching the king unawares, the Scots gained a major victory at the Battle of Newburn.
+Catching the king unaware, the Scots were victorious at the Battle of Newburn.
 The Scottish Covenanters thus occupied the northern counties of England and imposed a large fine of £850 a day on the king until a treaty could be signed.
 Believing that the king was not trustworthy, the Scottish insisted that the Parliament of England be a part of any peace negotiations.
 Bankrupted by the Second Bishops' War, Charles had little choice but to call a Parliament to grant new taxes to pay off the Scots.
-He therefore reluctantly called a Parliament which would not be finally dissolved until 1660, the Long Parliament.
+He reluctantly called a Parliament which would not be dissolved until 1660, the Long Parliament.